akonecki/CodingProjects/ctci/iteration1/chapter6/README.md

 - if using the same scheme breaks at 100, then A is dropped 10 times, B will need to be dropped 9 times (91 - 99)
 - start at floor x go up by (x - 1) for egg A and (x - 2) for egg B.

+### Problem 6
+#### Problem Statement
+>
+There are 100 closed lockers in a hallway.
+A man begins by opening all 100 locks.
+Next he closes every second locker.
+Then on his third pass he toggles every their locker (closes it if it is open, opens it if it is closed).
+This process continues for 100 passes such that on each pass i, the man toggles every ith locker.
+After his 100 pass in the hallway in which he toggles only lock 100 how many lockers are open.

+#### Problem Discussion
+- like counting the number of divisible numbers within a given locker number.
+- all prime numbers would be closed 2,3,5,7,11,13,17,19,23,29,31,37,41,43,,47,53,59,61,67,71,73,79,83,89,97
+- if the number of divisors is even then the door is closed
+- if the number of divisors is odd then the door is open for perfect sqaures 1,4,9,16,25,36,49,64,81,100
+- thus 10 are opened because if not a perfect square then there are an even number of divisors for the given number.

+#### Problem Solution
+- The discussion above is correct.